chrislewicki/A-Little-More/README.md

 # A-Little-More

 ## How to compile
-- Rename "index.example.js" to "index.js" and provide your own API key if you want the weather stuff to work.
+- Rename "index.example.js" to "index.js" and provide your own OpenWeatherMap API key if you want the weather stuff to work.
 - Build as normal for a Pebble app.
 I use the local SDK because I'm cool, but you can use the CloudPebble Codespace: https://codespaces.new/coredevices/codespaces-pebble?quickstart=1

 ## TODO